 3. Ramla beach – Gozo's finest beach

-Neither Malta nor Gozo are known for their sandy beaches, but there are several fine-grained beaches if you look a little.
+Neither Malta nor Gozo are known for their sandy beaches, but there are several fine-grained beaches if you search a little.
 The very best beach on Gozo is Ramla Beach – a red-orange beach with clear water and nice picnic areas.

 4. The salt basins of Xwejni